UbiquityRobotics/learn/noetic/overview/batteries.md

 ## The Size Of The Battery Compartment

 We ship Magni with a foam cut-out that nicely holds two 1270 format Lead Acid batteries.
-Hopefully this was not disguarded when unpacking.
+Avoid discarding this insert when unpacking.

 The floor of the battery compartment is always at least 205mm x 258mm.
 Due to manufacturing tolerances it may be larger but that cannot be guaranteed.